Experts warn of dangers from breach of voter system software

 The effort by Republicans to examine voting equipment began soon after the November presidential election as Trump challenged the results and blamed his loss on widespread fraud, even though there has been no evidence of it.

+The Assembly Organization Committee, controlled by Republicans, circulated a ballot on Friday to approve designating former Wisconsin Supreme Court Justice Michael Gableman as special counsel to lead the investigation, assist the Assembly Elections Committee and hire investigators and others as needed.

+The expenses were not specified, but Republican Assembly Speaker Robin Vos, who ordered the probe, said in an interview that the contract with Gableman will be for up to $680,000 for the entire investigation.

-Judges appointed by both Democrats and Republicans, election officials of both parties and Trump’s own attorney general have dismissed the claims.
-A coalition of federal and state election officials called the 2020 election the “most secure” in U.S. history, and post-election audits across the country found no significant anomalies.
+Nationally, judges appointed by both Democrats and Republicans, election officials of both parties and Trump's own attorney general have dismissed the election fraud claims.
+A coalition of federal and state election officials called the 2020 election the "most secure" in U.S. history, and post-election audits across the country found no significant anomalies.

 In Antrim County, a judge had allowed a forensic exam of voting equipment after a brief mix-up of election results led to a suit alleging fraud.
 It was dismissed in May.
 Hursti said the date on the software release matches the date of the forensic exam.